AHuffmyer/EarlyLifeHistory_Energetics/README.md

 #### Metabolomics

 Metabolomics was characterized across development with untargetted metabolomic analysis conducted at Rutgers University Metabolomics Shared Resource.
 Ion count tables of identified metabolites first underwent QC and filtering with multivariate visualization and analysis in the `1_metabolomics.Rmd` script.
 Metabolomic profiles across lifestages were then analyzed using a WCNA approach in the `2_metabolomics_WGCNA.Rmd` script.
+Specific metabolites were examined in the `3_metabolite_indicators.Rmd` script.

 Raw metabolomics files can be found on the Open Science Framework project.